AriJordan/ECVPresentation/README.md

 # ECVPresentation

-R code for presentation about edge cross-validation in statistical network modelling seminar.
+R code for presentation about edge cross-validation for the statistical network modelling seminar.